Benign Autoencoders: Optimal Encoders for Generative and Discriminative Problems

 For any symmetric matrix $A,$ let $\nu_+(A)$ be the number of non-negative eigenvalues of $A$, and, similarly, $\nu_-(A)$ be the number of non-positive eigenvalues of $A$.
 We use $D_XW(X)$ to denote the gradient of $W$ and $D_{XX}W(X)$ the Hessian of $W.$ The following is the main theoretical result of this paper.

-\begin{theorem} Suppose that $\cX\subset\R^L$ and $p(x)$ is absolutely continuous with respect to the Lebesgue measure on $\R^L$.
-Suppose that $W(X)$ is smooth and either $\gO$ is bounded or the derivatives of $W(X)$ decay sufficiently fast at infinity.\footnote{See Assumption \ref{integrability} for precise conditions.} Then there always exists an optimal probabilistic autoencoder $(dp(x;z),\cZ,\cD)$.
-For any such autoencoder and any open subset $Q\subset \cX$, the autoencoded space $\cD(\cZ)\cap Q$ is a subset of a $\nu$-dimensional Lipschitz manifold in $\R^L$, with $\nu\le \sup_{X\in Q} \nu_+(D_{XX}W(X)).$
+\begin{theorem} Suppose that $\cX\subset\R^L$ is an open subset and $p(x)$ is absolutely continuous with respect to the Lebesgue measure on $\R^L$.
+Suppose that $W(X)$ is smooth and either $\gO$ is bounded or the derivatives of $W(X)$ decay sufficiently fast at infinity.\footnote{See the Appendix for precise conditions.} Then, there always exists an optimal probabilistic autoencoder $(p(dx;z),\cZ,\cD)$.
+Furthermore: (i) For any such autoencoder and any open subset $Q\subset \cX$, the autoencoded space $\cD(\cZ)\cap Q$ is a subset of a $\nu$-dimensional Lipschitz manifold in $\R^L$, with $\nu\le \sup_{X\in Q} \nu_+(D_{XX}W(X));$ (ii) $W$ is convex when restricted onto the $\cD(\cZ);$ (iii) If $W$ is concave along rays for large $\|X\|$, then $\cA(\cX)\ =\ \cD(Z)$ is compact. \end{theorem}

+We call $\nu$ (the latent dimension of the optimal autoencoder from Theorem \ref{main-gen-char0}) the {\it compressibility dimension} of the generative problem of Definition \ref{main-def}.
+Directions of information along which $W(X)$ is concave are ``malign,'' hurt (or are irrelevant to) model performance and are compressed by the autoencoder.
+They are orthogonal to the autoencoder space $\cA(\cX)$ ({\it the optimal feature manifold}).
+Directions along which $W(X)$ is convex are benign.
+These are directions tangent to the autoencoder space $\cA(\cX),$ and $W$ is locally convex along the tangent space of the Lipschitz manifold $\cA(\cX).$

+The compactness of $\cA(\cX)$ has interesting implications for popular feature processing algorithms such as batch normalization.
+Batch normalization is known to improve the performance of learning algorithms.
+By construction, batch normalization does two things: (1) it performs dimensionality reduction (just like autoencoders), projecting data on a sphere;\footnote{E.g., the mapping $(x_1,x_2)\to (x_1,x_2)/\sqrt{x_1^2+x_2^2}$ maps $\R^2$ onto the unit circle.} and (2) compactifies data (because unit sphere is compact).
+Theorem \ref{main-gen-char} implies that compactification of data (such as batch normalization) is optimal when the sensitivity to extreme outliers is small.